The Dartmouth Express offers an exceptional day out travelling by train from stations in Berkshire to Kingswear in South Devon.

 We pass through the famous holiday resort of Torquay and stop at Paignton where passengers, who wish to spend the time there, may alight.
 We then join the Dartmouth Steam Railway and our steam locomotive faces a stiff challenge as it climbs the steep gradient of 1 in 60 up to the summit of this line at Churston.
 The line then drops down to the River Dart and the terminus at Kingswear.

-We leave Kingswear, steam hauled, for the journey back to Bristol.
-From there the train will be diesel hauled to Woking.
-We stop at the same stations as on the outward journey, to set down passengers.
+We leave Kingswear, steam hauled, for the journey to Taunton.
+From there the train will be diesel hauled to Guildford.
+We stop at the same stations as on the outward journey to set down passengers.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.